-15.10 Supplanting
+12.9 Supplanting

 Awarded funds must be used to supplement existing funds for program activities and not replace (supplant) funds that have been appropriated, allocated or disbursed for the same purpose.
 Grant monitors and auditors will look for potential supplanting during reviews.
 Violations may result in a range of penalties, including suspension of future funds, suspension or debarment from receiving federal or state grants, recoupment of monies provided under the grant, and civil or criminal penalties.
-For additional information supplanting, refer to the Guide Grants on to at https://eGrants.gov.texas.gov/updates.aspx.
+For additional information on supplanting, refer to the Guide to Grants at https://eGrants.gov.texas.gov/updates.aspx.